Unfortunately, this congress has been cancelled

-Each day of the Congress will be divided into two sessions: a morning session with two main speakers and an afternoon session for presentation of papers and round table discussions.
+Each day of the Congress will be divided into two sessions: a morning session with two main speakers and an afternoon session for presentation of papers in parallel sessions, round table discussions and a workshop.

 Resources for Papers and Presentations